 Most of the time, right now offers in the San Jose – Los Gatos – Saratoga – Campbell area are due on Tuesday.
 Once in awhile they are due on Monday and rarely on Wednesday.
 Seeing a potential target on Sunday is possible but it is still really hard (and about impossible if the due date is Monday).
 Much better is seeing it on Saturday, or, if possible, before the weekend even begins.
 If you can do that, it will be immensely easier and less stressful!

-Why does it take so long to write an offer?
+How long does it take to write an offer?
 What is the breakdown of things to do?

 Every Silicon Valley home sale is just a little bit different from any other, but I’ll tell you what usually happens, besides having an offer date.
 Below is a quick list and rough estimate, and below that is an explanation of each item.